Ripley6811/DSS-Data-Tidying-Excersize/CodeBook.md

             1-30    (30 subjects participated in this research)

 3. tBodyAcc-mean()-X
-    - Averaged value for the mean of body acceleration in the X direction.
+    - Averaged value for all mean values of body acceleration in the X direction.

             [-1,1]  (features were normalized to within -1.0 to 1.0)